Iraq: GCHR's 14th periodic report on human rights violations during popular protests

 This crime preoccupied Iraqi public opinion and angered people, especially since Yusif, the mother of two children, was pregnant.
 Activists and bloggers used the hashtag #Maryam_Majed to defend her and hold the perpetrator of the crime accountable, and her case also reminded people of the need to defend women's rights in Iraq.

 Civil society organisations hope that this heinous crime will stimulate the competent authorities in Iraq to make serious efforts as soon as possible to enact a law that works to stop domestic violence, including gender-based violence, prosecute those responsible for it and provide real legal protection for children and women.

 The prosecution of activists and demonstrators for expressing their opinions continues, either by arrests, or by threats of lawsuits.

-On 25 April 2021, the Babylon Governorate Criminal Court sentenced human rights lawyer Hassan Maharj Al-Toufan (Photo 4) to two years in prison in accordance with Article 226 of Iraqi Penal Code No. 111 of 1969, which relates to insulting the state and the courts.
+On 25 April 2021, Baghdad's Al-Karkh Criminal Court Criminal Court sentenced human rights lawyer Hassan Maharj Al-Toufan (Photo 4), after his conviction for insulting the judiciary using social media, to one year in prison in accordance with Article 226 of Iraqi Penal Code No. 111 of 1969, which relates to insulting the state and the courts.